ClimbsRocks/empythy/README.md

 Feel free to train a classifier on your own corpus!

-Two ways to do this:
+Two ways to do this

 1. Read in a .csv file with header row containing "sentiment", "text", and optionally, "confidence"
     - Pass the name of the .csv file to train, like so:
     - `nlp_classifier.train(corpus='custom', corpus_path='path/to/custom/corpus.csv')`